s3c-d43m0n/Game-Of-Snakes-and-Ladders/README.md

 > Note: If you create loop using snakes/ladders, I have added check for loop detection also.

 #### Usage Guide
-I have created driver class having main method for usage [SnakesLaddersGame/src/com/ritvik/game/driver/PlayGame.java][LinkForDriver]
+I have created driver class having main method.
+Please refer for usage [SnakesLaddersGame/src/com/ritvik/game/driver/PlayGame.java][LinkForDriver]

 You can also implement the Game interface [SnakesLaddersGame/src/com/ritvik/game/layout/Game.java][LinkForGame]

+For Test Cases, you can refer [SnakesLaddersGame/src/com/ritvik/game/test/TestCases.java][LinkForTest]

 #### Upcoming Features!
   - I will be creating GUI App using this.